Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 \subsection{The failure of entropy arguments on the tree}

-On the square lattice (see also~\cite{higuchi1975some,moulin1977free}), the results are, roughly speaking, proved as follows: for a measure $\mu$ to be stationary, its entropy has to be constant in time.
+On the square lattice (see also~\cite{higuchi1975some,moulin1977free}), the results are, informally speaking, proved as follows (see Remark \ref{rem:Zd} below for more details on a similar argument): for a measure $\mu$ to be stationary, its entropy has to be constant in time.
 On the other hand, the time derivative of the entropy restricted to a large box is the sum of a \emph{bulk term} proportional to the box volume, which is non-zero under the assumption that $\mu$ is not reversible, plus a \emph{boundary term}.
 In finite dimension, the boundary term cannot compensate for the bulk term because it is of smaller order, thus contradicting non-reversibility.
-The same type of argument can obviously not work on a non-amenable graph but it is not a priori clear whether this is a shortcoming of the proof or reflects a real phenomenon.
-Our results indicate that the latter is true: in particular, in Theorem~\ref{thm:ising} below we show that the stochastic Ising model on a regular infinite tree admits at least one non-reversible stationary measure $\mu$, if the inverse temperature is large and for a suitable, space-dependent, choice of couplings.
+The same type of argument can obviously not work on a non-amenable graph, but it is not a priori clear whether this is a (technical) shortcoming of the proof or reflects a phenomenon of genuine interest.
+Our results indicate that the latter is true: in particular, in Theorem~\ref{thm:ising} below we show that the stochastic Ising model on a regular infinite tree admits at least one non-reversible stationary measure $\mu$, if the inverse temperature is large and for a suitable, space-dependent, choice of coupling constants (Fig.~\ref{sub:ising}).
 We emphasize that $\mu$ does not at all resemble a low-temperature Ising Gibbs measure: on certain \emph{layers} (or \emph{generations}) of the tree the spins are approximately i.i.d.\ and mix exponentially fast in time for the Ising dynamics.